OpenSpace/openspace.github.io/docs/builders/ephemeris/index.md

 nav_order: 2
 ---

-Pages that deal with different types of Ephemeres that are supported:
+Pages that deal with different types of Ephemerides that are supported:

 - [Using the Gui in Openspace to Download Horizons Data](horizons-gui)
 - [Using JPL Horizons Ephemeris for Solar System Objects](horizons-web)